Interrogation, uncertainty for soldiers abandoning Mariupol

 Associated Press

-KYIV, Ukraine (AP) — Russia said Wednesday that nearly 1,000 Ukrainian troops at a giant steelworks in Mariupol have surrendered, abandoning their dogged defense of a site that became a symbol of their country’s resistance, as the battle in the strategic port city appeared all but over.
+KYIV, Ukraine (AP) — Russia said Wednesday that nearly 1,000 Ukrainian troops making their last stand in Mariupol have surrendered, edging ever closer to the end of the battle that turned the city into a symbol of resistance and suffering.

-Ukraine ordered the fighters to save their lives — and said their mission to tie up Russian forces is now complete — but has not called the column of soldiers walking out of the plant a surrender.
-The fighters face an uncertain fate, with Ukraine saying they hope for a prisoner swap but Russia vowing to try at least some of them for war crimes.
+The fighters trooping out of the ruins of the sprawling Azovstal steel mill, carrying their wounded with them and leaving a dwindling number still inside the plant, face an uncertain fate.
+Ukraine says it hopes for a prisoner swap but Russia has said at least some could be investigated for war crimes.

+Russia called the slow but steady abandonment of the last redoubt of resistance a surrender, but Ukraine avoided that word.
+It’s unclear how many fighters remain inside plant’s warren of tunnels and bunkers, where 2,000 were believed to be holed up at one point.
+Also unclear is the status of the garrison’s commanding officers.

+“There can be just one interpretation: The troops holed up at Azovstal are laying down their weapons and surrendering,” Kremlin spokesman Dmitry Peskov said Wednesday.

+Meanwhile, a Russian soldier facing the first war crimes trial since the start of the war pleaded guilty Wednesday to killing a Ukrainian civilian.
+Russian Sgt.
+Vadim Shyshimarin, 21, is accused of shooting a Ukrainian man in the head in the early says of the invasion.
+He faces up to life in prison.

-Russian Defense Ministry spokesman Maj.
-Gen. Igor Konashenkov said Wednesday that 959 Ukrainian troops have now abandoned the Avozstal plant since they started coming out Monday.
-At one point, officials put the number of fighters holed up in the mill’s sprawling network of tunnels and bunkers at 2,000.
+On Wednesday, Russian Defense Ministry spokesman Maj.
+Gen. Igor Konashenkov said that 959 Ukrainian troops have now abandoned the stronghold since they started coming out Monday.

+Ministry video has shown troops carrying out their wounded on gurneys and submitting to firm and thorough pat-downs.
+The troops were unarmed but were not shown with their hands raised in the air.

-The figures, if confirmed, suggest that Moscow might be within touching distance of being able to claim that all of Mariupol has fallen.
-That would be a boost for Russian President Vladimir Putin in a war where many of his plans have gone awry.
+Only the plant stands in the way of Russia’s ability to declare the full capture of Mariupol — a development that would be a boost for Russian President Vladimir Putin in a war where many of his plans have gone awry.

-But already another setback loomed: Sweden and Finland both officially applied to join the NATO military alliance on Wednesday, a move driven by security concerns over the Russian invasion.
-Putin launched the invasion on Feb.
-24 in what he said was an effort to check NATO’s expansion but has seen that strategy backfire.

-NATO Secretary-General Jens Stoltenberg said he welcomed the applications, which now have to be weighed by 30 member countries.
+After failing to overrun Kyiv in the early days of the war, Putin switched his focus to eastern Ukraine’s industrial heartland of the Donbas, but his troops are now bogged down there.
+He has faced a further setback with Sweden and Finland deciding to join NATO.

+The countries submitted their applications Wednesday, a move welcomed by NATO Secretary-General Jens Stoltenberg.
+The 30 member countries will now consider the requests.
+Finland and Sweden could become members within months if Turkish President Recep Tayyip Erdogan’s reservations can be overcome.
+Other NATO countries want to move quickly.

+Ukrainian President Volodymyr Zelenskyy said “the most influential international mediators are involved” in the evacuation.

-But in Moscow, there are mounting calls for Ukrainian troops to be put on trial.
-Russia’s main federal investigative body said it intends to interrogate the troops to “identify the nationalists” and determine whether they were involved in crimes against civilians.
-Also, Russia’s top prosecutor asked the country’s Supreme Court to designate Ukraine’s Azov Regiment a terrorist organization.
+But Russia’s main federal investigative body said it intends to interrogate the troops to “identify the nationalists” and determine whether they were involved in crimes against civilians.
+Also, Russia’s top prosecutor asked the country’s Supreme Court to designate Ukraine’s Azov Regiment — among the troops that made up the Azovstal garrison — as a terrorist organization.
 The regiment has roots in the far right.

 The Russian parliament planned to take up a resolution Wednesday to prevent the exchange of Azov Regiment fighters, Russian news agencies said.

-Ukraine’s deputy defense minister, Hanna Maliar, said negotiations for the fighters’ release were ongoing, as were plans to pull out others still inside the mill.
-Ukrainian President Volodymyr Zelenskyy said “the most influential international mediators are involved” in the evacuation.

 Mariupol was targeted by Russia from the outset of the invasion.
-The city was largely flattened in steady bombardments, and Ukraine says over 20,000 civilians have been killed.
-But the fighters in the steel plant held out, as the rest of the city fell to Russian occupation.
+The city was largely flattened in steady bombardments, and Ukraine says over 20,000 civilians have been killed there.
+During the siege, Russian forces also launched lethal airstrikes on a maternity hospital and a theater where civilians had taken shelter.
+Close to 600 people may have been killed at the theater.

 Britain’s Defense Ministry said in its daily intelligence report Wednesday that Ukraine’s defense of Mariupol “inflicted costly personnel losses amongst Russian forces.”